Salz

 Postkarte mit Bild des Soolbad-Anstalt Schützen Rheinfelden

-1847: The spa pioneer Heinrich Dressler lays the foundation for the later world-famous Grand Hôtel des Salines au Parc.
+1847: The spa pioneer Heinrich Dressler lays the foundations for the later world-famous Grand Hôtel des Salines au Parc.

-Today's Parkresort Rheinfelden houses the Park-Hotel am Rhein with beautiful hotel rooms and various restaurants with views of the Rhine and the park, as well as the wellness world "sole uno" and the Salina Rehaklinik.
+Today's Parkresort Rheinfelden is home to the Park-Hotel am Rhein with beautiful hotel rooms and various restaurants with views of the Rhine and the park, as well as the "sole uno" wellness world and the Saline Rehabilitation Clinic.

 Hotel des Salines

-1864: First season of the "Armensolebad" for cures at favorable conditions.
+1864: First season of the "Armensolebad" for cures on favorable terms.

-Not only well-to-do people should be able to go to the spa - that is why the first "Armensolebad" opens in the old town of Rheinfelden.
+Not only well-heeled people should be able to go to the spa - that's why the first "Armensolebad" opens in the old town of Rheinfelden.

 1896: Opening of the sanatorium.

-As there is soon too little space, a large sanatorium is built outside the old town.
+As there was soon too little space, a large sanatorium was built outside the old town.
 It is the forerunner of today's Reha Rheinfelden.

 Reha Rheinfelden Klinikbild aussen

-1925: Construction of a direct brine pipeline to the Rheinfelden bathing hotels.
+1925: Construction of a direct brine pipeline to the Rheinfeld bathing hotels.

-So that the brine no longer has to be laboriously transported, the Swiss Rhine Salt Works and the Bodehotels build direct pipelines in which the brine reaches its destination.
+So that the brine no longer has to be laboriously transported, the Swiss Rhine salt works and the bathing hotels build direct pipelines to transport the brine to its destination.
 These still exist today.

 EDEN Solebad Aussenbecken